-Still Having Excess Death And The Red Cross Has Red Flags About Vaccinated Blood
+STILL HAVING EXCESS DEATH AND THE RED CROSS HAS RED FLAGS ABOUT VACCINATED BLOOD

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-Bannon’s War Room - Ed Dowd And Ryan Cole Discuss The Coming Economic Crisis https://rumble.com/v4fgq4o-ed-dowd-and-ryan-cole-discuss-the-coming-economic-crisis.html
+1. Bannon’s War Room - Ed Dowd And Ryan Cole Discuss The Coming Economic Crisis